alisongh/alisongh.github.io/_pages/about.md

 - 5+ years of experience in Customer Relations Management including experience in customer service, formulate customer service policy, build, and develop CRM system.
 - 7+ years of experience in the education of international students.
 - Experiences in programming in Python, SQL, JIRA, and Confluence.
-- US citizen and former service member of US Army.
 - Bilingual with fluent verbal and written skills in English and Chinese languages.
 - Experienced in dealing with different cultures and nationalities.